-After being the member of European Union in the 1973, Britain has to make some significant changes in its overall legal status.
+After being a member of the European Union in the 1973, Britain has to make some significant changes in its overall legal status.
 In regard to this, there are several crucial acts and legal obligations that have been added within the legal infrastructure.

 For example, The Working Time Regulations 1998, The Equality Act 2010, The Agency Workers Regulations 2010, The Part-Time Employees (Prevention of Less Favourable Treatment) Regulations 2000, Equal Pay – rights under The Equality Act 2010, Health and Safety Act, TUPE (Transfer of Undertakings (Protection of Employment) regulations 2006, and Collective Redundancy Consultation in the Trade Union and Labour Relations Act 1992 have been introduced after the inclusion of Britain in the European Union (Foster, 2014).

-These all the crucial European Union legislations can be considered quite crucial in making the employment relationship within the country more effective and positive.
-These all the legislations has directed all the activities undertaken by employers within the country towards making the relationship stronger with employees.
+These all the crucial European Union legislation can be considered quite crucial in making the employment relationship within the country more effective and positive.
+These all the legislation has directed all the activities undertaken by employers within the country towards making the relationship stronger with employees.
 In this regard, the employment relation within the country has also become quite systematic and regulated.
-Now, the laws and legislations has changed policy directions for the organization in order to remove all the critical issues related to employment relations within the country.
+Now, the laws and legislation have changed policy directions for the organization in order to remove all the critical issues related to employee relations within the country.

 A contract between employee and employer can be terminated due to several crucial reasons.
 In different situations, the reasons and methods of the termination of employee contract can be differ from the other one.